mpdcampbell/tetris-selfplay/README.md

   ```
   python main.py
   ```
- #### Ubuntu
+  #### Ubuntu 20.04
-  Python3 comes installed by default starting from Ubuntu 20.04.
+  Python 3.8.2 comes installed by default starting from Ubuntu 20.04.
   To install the pygame module open terminal and enter the following:
   ```
   sudo apt install python3-pygame